saildot4k/saildot4k.github.io/docs/crystal-chips/cc-scripting.md

 - mass (for USB device)
 - mmce (for MMCE device)
 - pfs0 (for internal HDD, uses __common partition)
-- dffs (for internal Chip flash memory CC 2.0 ONLY)
+- dffs (for internal Chip flash memory CC 2.0 ONLY, don't forget 1.1/1.2 can be turned into 2.0!)
 - host (for remote host.
 Only available if ps2client is launched on the PC and the network and the host server are started on Boot Manager)

 COPY : To copy file/directory from source to destination :